MUSEQuBES: Mapping the distribution of neutral hydrogen around low-redshift galaxies: Discussion

 Another possible origin of the broader component could be the environment of the galaxies.
 We have employed a simple friends-of-friends (FoF) algorithm with a projected separation of $10'$ and LOS separation of $500$~\kms\ to identify overdense galactic environments.
-The median stacked \lya\ absorption from group galaxies showed symmetric secondary peaks at around $\approx \pm 500$~\kms, but no such feature was present in the stacked spectrum of isolated galaxies.
+We have defined `groups' as the overdense region of more than four galaxies identified by the FoF algorithm with the aforementioned linking lengths.
+A power-law galaxy-galaxy clustering with a slope of $-1.8$ and correlation length of 3$h^{-1}$ Mpc is expected to give rise to $\approx4$ galaxies in the region of interest (at $z\approx 0.1$) due to clustering \citep[see][for the formalism]{Cherrey_2023}.
+The adopted number of five or more galaxies within the linking lengths thus suggests an overdense region.
+At this point, we emphasize that these overdensities are not necessarily virialized.
+In Fig.~\ref{fig:env_comp}, we show the stacked \lya\ absorption profile for isolated and group galaxies with blue and teal histograms, with the shaded region denoting the corresponding 68\% confidence interval obtained from 1000 bootstrap realizations.
+The median stacked \lya\ absorption from the group galaxies showed symmetric secondary peaks at around $\approx \pm 500$~\kms, but no such feature was present in the stacked spectrum of isolated galaxies.
 While we acknowledge that it is challenging to characterize the environment of galaxies observed from different surveys with varying depths and completeness, the presence of the secondary peaks in the stacked spectrum for the group galaxies is consistent with the findings of \citet[]{Muzahid_2021} for a homogeneous sample of $z\approx3$ galaxies.
 Moreover, we obtained a consistent result when we considered the galaxies with $>90\%$ completeness from the Keeney+18 survey.
 A detailed analysis of the effects of the galaxy environment on the CGM will be presented elsewhere.
-But, we emphasize that the secondary peaks observed in the stacked spectrum of group galaxies are very different compared to the smooth wings of the observed spectrum, and they cannot be explained by a power-law cross-correlation function.
+However, we emphasize that the secondary peaks observed in the stacked spectrum of group galaxies are very different compared to the smooth wings of the observed spectrum, and they cannot be explained by a power-law cross-correlation function.
 The observed broad component in the stack at large impact parameters is more likely the manifestation of the galaxy-absorber correlation function.